seiji1997/SQL/Athena/sql_training/data_check_query/README.md

    , "category_small_cd"
    , "category_small_name"
    , count(1)
    from  "DATABASE"."TABLE"
    group by 1, 2, 3, 4, 5, 6
    having count(1) > 1
    order by 7
 )

-select tbl1, count(1) as error from tab1
+select 'tbl1' as check_list, count(1) as error from tbl1
 union all
-select tbl2, count(1) as error from tab2
+select 'tbl2' as check_list, count(1) as error from tbl2
 union all
-select tbl3, count(1) as error from tab3
+select 'tbl3' as check_list, count(1) as error from tbl3
 union all
-select tbl4, count(1) as error from tab4
+select 'tbl4' as check_list, count(1) as error from tbl4
+order by 1 asc

 ```